mchav/froid/README.md

 Create a 'frege' folder in you application's `src` directory and copy the diretory strucutre of the Java file (i.e it should look like `src/frege/com/example/application`) and create all your Frege files there.

+To create a minified jar add the following [proguard rules](https://github.com/mchav/GeoQuiz-Frege/blob/master/app/proguard-rules.pro) to your project.

 ## Usage

 Simple Activity